Elaine D. Walter Partner & Appellate Practice Group Chair

 Elaine D. Walter is Board Certified by The Florida Bar in Appellate Practice.
 Elaine was born in Detroit, Michigan, and grew up in Western Pennsylvania.
 Elaine moved to Miami attending the University of Miami School of Law, where she graduated Magna Cum Laude.
 Elaine leads the firm’s appellate practice group and focuses on appeals and trial support.
 Before landing at Boyd Richards Parker & Colonnelli, Elaine was a staff attorney at the Florida Supreme Court.
 Elaine’s prior experience also includes working at a small Miami firm focusing on appeals in land use, planning, and zoning cases, briefly working at an international law firm, and practicing all appeals at a mid-sized firm that did predominately insurance defense work.

 Elaine is regularly recognized by Super Lawyers Magazine for appellate practice and rated AV Pre-Eminent by Martindale Hubbell.
-She is a member of The Florida Bar Appellate Practice Section’s Executive Committee, sitting as Chair of the Continuing Legal Education and Finance Committee.
-Elaine was also appointed by The Florida Bar’s President to the Appellate Court Rules Committee, currently acting as Chair of the civil rules sub-committee.
+She is the secretary of The Florida Bar Appellate Practice Section.
+Elaine was also appointed by The Florida Bar’s President to the Appellate Court Rules Committee, currently acting as the committee’s Chair.
 As a Board Member of the Florida Defense Lawyers Association, Elaine helps to set policy for that defense-related organization and is a frequent brief writer for its Amicus Curiae Committee.
 She is currently the President-Elect of the FDLA.

 Elaine holds a Bachelor’s degree in Restaurant and Hotel Management (Purdue University) and a Master’s degree in Counseling and Educational Psychology (Slippery Rock University).
 Elaine earned her Law degree from the University of Miami.